agarrharr/awesome-cli-apps/readme.md

 - [Terminal velocity](https://terminal-velocity-notes.github.io/terminal_velocity/) - A fast note-taking app for the UNIX terminal.
 - [eureka](https://github.com/simeg/eureka) - Store your ideas without leaving the terminal.
 - [sncli](https://github.com/insanum/sncli) - A simple Python application that gives you access to your Simplenote account via the command line.
+- [td-cli](https://github.com/darrikonn/td-cli) - A todo command-line manager to organize and manage your todos across multiple projects.

 ### Finance